-MDxHealth is a front runner in epigenetic research with a proven track record to identify, develop, validate and deliver molecular diagnostic assays.
-Leveraging our patented methylation specific PCR technology [MSP] and proprietary portfolio of genes, we have built a robust portfolio of biomarkers for diagnostic, prognostic and predictive molecular assays for prostate, colorectal, lung, bladder and brain cancers, among many others.
-In addition, MDxHealth has numerous proprietary biomarkers for other solid cancer types ready for development.
+MDxHealth is a front-runner in epigenetic research with a proven track record to identify, develop, validate and deliver molecular diagnostic assays.
+Leveraging our patented methylation specific PCR technology (MSP) and proprietary portfolio of genes, we have built a robust portfolio of biomarkers for diagnostic, prognostic and predictive molecular assays for prostate, colorectal, lung, bladder and brain cancers, among many others.
+In addition, MDxHealth has numerous proprietary (RNA and DNA) biomarkers for other urological cancer types ready for development.

 We endeavor to stay at the cutting edge of epigenetic solutions in the molecular diagnostics arena by continuously exploring and developing new and improved clinically relevant products, approaches and techniques.
-Since 2010, when we first announced the transition in our business model from a research and licensing company to a commercial clinical diagnostic company, we have been rationalizing our R&D efforts with the goal to narrow our focus on select number of core development projects to bring to the market.
-With our current focus on urologic cancers, we have either delayed, partnered or frozen many of our development programs previously identified in our product pipeline.
+Since 2010, when we first announced the transition in our business model from a research and licensing company to a commercial clinical diagnostic company, we have been selective with our R&D efforts with the goal to narrow our focus on select number of core development projects to bring to the urology market.
+With our current focus on urologic cancers, we have either delayed, partnered or frozen many of our developemt programs previously identified in our product pipeline.
 Our ongoing core research and development efforts include:

-- further enhancement of our ConfirmMDx for Prostate Cancer test - new product development in other urologic cancers, such as bladder and kidney - discovery and development of new epigenetic biomarkers - technology platform development to increase throughput and economic efficiencies in our testing and laboratory operations acquired unique experience in the application of Next-Generation and Deep Sequencing technologies for the identification and validation of powerful epigenetic biomarkers.
+- further enhancement of our ConfirmMDx and SelectMDx for Prostate Cancer tests - new product development in other urologic cancers, such as AssureMDx for Bladder Cancer and kidney - discovery and development of new (epi)genetic biomarkers

-Our research and development efforts are not limited to specific technology platforms, biomarkers or methodologies.
+- technology platform development to increase throughput and economic efficiencies in our testing and laboratory operations - our research and development efforts are not limited to specific technology platforms, biomarkers or methodologies.
 We seek to leverage current and future innovations in biomarker identification and measurement in developing future solutions.
-Over the past decade, MDxHealth has assembled a world-class scientific team and
+Over the past decade, MDxHealth has assembled a world-class scientific team and acquired unique experience in the application of Next-Generation and Deep Sequencing technologies for the identification and validation of powerful RNA and DNA biomarkers.